L-Sherry/Localize-me/Documentation.md

 ```

 Using this will make your mod depends on the name of the directory where
 it is installed.
-One way to fix this is to use `document.currentScript.src`:
+One way to fix this is to use `document.currentScript.src`.

 ```
+# this assumes that your script is called "postload.js"
 const my_directory = document.currentScript.src.slice(0, -"postload.js".length);

 [...]